Flexibility clauses - What are they?

 - If your contract includes a specific flexibility clause relating to your job title and role which allows your employer to make changes

-Just because any of these clauses may be in your contract doesn’t mean that your employer can make the change without breaching your contract.
+If any of these clauses are in your contract, this doesn’t mean that your employer can make the change without breaching your contract.

 When an employment contract says you may be expected to carry out other ‘reasonable’ duties that are asked of you besides those associated with your main duties it is known as a ‘flexibility clause’.